Caast/caast-documentation/onboarding/README.md

-# Welcome to Caast ! <!-- {docsify-ignore-all} -->
+# Hello {{CUSTOMER}}, welcome to Caast ! <!-- {docsify-ignore-all} -->

 We are glad to start working with you 😃.
-In order to simplify your Caast implementation on your website, you will find here all the mandatory installation in order to make Caast live on your website.
+In order to simplify your Caast implementation on your website, you will find here all the mandatory informations in order to integrate Caast on your website.

-#### Lets install Caast on your targeted pages
+#### Let's install Caast Widget and Landing

+This script is used to render Caast widget on a product page, a landing on a dedicated page or anything else related to Caast live display.

-To render Caast on your pages it is a **really simple** operation.
-You just need one script, one script to rules them all 💍.
-This script can render the [Caast library](library/README.md) on a product page, but can also render the full [Caast Web TV page](library/listing.md), all the configuration is on our side.
-This script can either be called via any Tag Commander solution, or directly in the HTML of the targeted page.
+To insert Caast on a page it is a **really simple** operation.
+This script can either be called via any Tag Management solution (Google Tag Manager, Commander Acts etc..) or directly in the HTML of the targeted page.

 ```html
 <script type="text/javascript">